Advance Materials Consultancy

 The EDSE has proven to be a particularly useful tool when verifying the material condition of P91 components in order to resolve material quality issues.
 Examination of microstructure and hardness changes through the thickness of the EDSE sample can differentiate between a surface effect and an abnormal material condition.

 If cracks are found by NDE, then we can carry out crack growth and remaining life assessment using our partner ‘Crackfit’ defect assessment software.
 This tool contains a range of crack and component geometries so enables the analysis to be performed rapidly which is crucial when run- repair-replace decisions have to be made.

 Our material property database includes crack growth properties for HAZ and weld metal as well as P91 base metal at different temperatures, so the specific properties for the actual crack location can be used, leading to more reliable life estimations.

-AMCO Integrity Pty Ltd carries out metallurgical investigation and root cause analysis of failures and cracking in P91 components/welds.
+AMCO Integrity Pty Ltd carries out the metallurgical investigation and root cause analysis of failures and cracking in P91 components/welds.
 In the recent past, we have investigated a range of failures of T91 tube components and welds, and cracking in P91 pipe and drain-line components in conventional boilers and HRSGs.
 In these investigations, we identified the damage mechanism and the root cause of the damage, and thus remedial actions and solutions to the problem have been identified.

-AMCO Integrity Pty Ltd can provide P91 users with advice and guidance on the metallurgy and welding issues of grade 91 materials, such as reviewing weld procedure specifications (WPS) for similar and dissimilar metal welds, inspection of NDE records, and guidelines for repair welding of P91.
+AMCO Integrity Pty Ltd can provide P91 users with advice and guidance on the metallurgy and welding issues of grade 91 materials, such as reviewing weld procedure specifications (WPS) for similar and dissimilar metal welds, an inspection of NDE records, and guidelines for repair welding of P91.